Nadavc220/SemanticSegmentationInArtPaintings/README.md

 ## Updates

+***12/29/2022***

+`News`: requirements.txt file, detailed descriptions on how to download the relevant data, train AdaIN style transfer and use it for creating pseudo paintings.
+More descriptions of how to train and test the models from scratch.
+`Next Update`: inference code for paintings out of the DRAM dataset.

 ***06/05/2022***

 `News`: DRAM dataset is now available in our project page (seem more info below).
 Also available are our trained checkpoints, style weights file for DRAM test set